Persomics

 Persomics is a private life science company specializing in genetic research, with locations in Boston, MA, Cupertino, CA, and Gothenburg, Sweden.
-The company’s aim is to simplify and expedite the process of discovering the basis of disease, and has established a particular phenotypic screening kit that it uses for this purpose.
+The company’s aim is to simplify and expedite the process of discovering the basis of disease, and it has established a particular phenotypic screening kit that it uses for this purpose.
 These kits facilitate the interrogation of thousands of genes in parallel, and therefore pertain to human genome, pharmaceutical and disease model research.

 Technology

 By 2013 the drug discovery market had begun shifting from the single to the multi-target paradigm, of which Persomics’ technology is a part.
 Prior to that time, popular drug discovery efforts focused on identifying single drugs that fit into specific cellular targets; this came to be known as target-based screening (i.e. reverse pharmacology).
 The multi-target approach entails the understanding that, although one drug compound might fit into a single target, diseases are associated with complex biological processes, and often multiple cellular targets, which are more difficult to unlock.
 Today phenotypic screening is enjoying a significant resurgence as part of the portfolio of drug discovery strategies leveraged at most companies.
 This is because phenotypic screening products (such as those offered by Persomics) offer a potentially revolutionary approach to discerning multiple cellular targets as the basis for genetic disease.

 Phenotypic screening can lead to the identification of a molecule that modifies an organism or disease phenotype; it does this by acting on a previously unknown target or by acting simultaneously on more than one target.
 Phenotypic screening is therefore a method utilized in perceiving gene expression.
 This is of importance to human health because eukaryotic cells (e.g. human cells) have many sophisticated ways of controlling gene expression.
 One of those ways is through the agency of siRNAs.
-By directing gene silencing, siRNAs act as RNA interference, effectively inhibiting expression of a gene in question.
+By directing gene silencing, siRNAs act as RNA interference, effectively inhibiting the expression of a gene in question.
 Since the time that the human genome was sequenced, the siRNAs correlating to each gene have been synthesized by various companies.
 The use of siRNAs therefore facilitates research into the human genome by allowing for selective suppression of specific genes of interest.
 Persomics produces a ready-made experiment kit in which any of these siRNAs can be contained.
 The kit contains the company’s plates, which can hold approximately 3,000 spots of sub-millimeter-sized siRNAs; these can be specified by the researcher requesting the kit.
 The experiment allows investigators to conduct multiple experiments (up to 3,000 per plate) of different libraries.
-A researcher is therefore able to discern and validate several things: the ways in which genes are regulated, the specific mechanisms of biological signaling pathways, and the multiple cellular targets, and various genes manipulated as a result of disease.
-The approach used by the company is a variation on the efficiency and scale of phenotypic screening.
+A researcher is therefore able to discern and validate several things: the ways in which genes are regulated, the specific mechanisms of biological signaling pathways, and the multiple cellular targets, and various genes manipulated as a result of the disease.
+The approach used by the company is a variation in the efficiency and scale of phenotypic screening.